openid/fapi/fapi-2_0-security-profile.md

 Some ecosystems may implement MTLS as an additional security control at the transport layer for all server-to-server endpoints requiring sensitive data being transmitted.
 For example, `private_key_jwt` can be used for client authentication in conjunction with MTLS connectivity.
-To faciliate interopability:
+To facilitate interoperability:

   * MTLS ecosystems should provide the trust list of the certificate authorities;
   * authorization server implementations may utilize `mtls_endpoint_aliases` authorization server metadata as described in Section 5 of [@!RFC8705] to provide a discovery mechanism for endpoints that might have both MTLS and non-MTLS endpoints;